colla69/DynDnsNginx/README.md

 everytime an unknown IP posts the secret password to the server Nginx configuration scripts will be
 overwritten in /etc/nginx/conf.d/ and the server will be restarted. multiple cli
-**multiple clients and configurability of nginx scripts is not ready yet, anyways feel free to use the code any way you want.**
+**multiple clients are not supported yet, anyways feel free to use the code any way you want.**

 ## Server
 simply add an application.properties file to the resources Path, containing the configuration you would like to run.